truongnmt/instagram-clone/README.md

 # How to build Instagram using Ruby on Rails

-This is source code for my course [How to build Instagram using Ruby on Rails]()
+This is source code for my course: [How to build Instagram using Ruby on Rails](https://www.udemy.com/course/1648774/)

 ## Demo
 Here is a working live demo: https://longram.herokuapp.com/